Skip to Content

 Bad for:

-Unless you are working near electrical equipment, an electrician’s hammer is not designed to assist in rockhounding.
-It will be about as useful as your average claw hammer in that case.
+Unless you work near electrical equipment, an electrician’s hammer is not designed to assist in rockhounding.
+It will be as useful as your average claw hammer in that case.

 You can check my pick for the electrician’s hammer here (Amazon link).